Wardomi7777/ai-rtifacts/README.md

 # ai-rtifacts

+**WARNING:** This is Proof Of Concept project and it contains bugs and missing features, do not treat it as ready to use tool!

 This projest is 100% generated using LLM.

 AI-rtifacts is sandbox project that explore idea of various artifacts other than just chatbots to interact with LLM's as a user.